unm-digital-history/campus-history/essays/code/index.md

 %}{%endraw%}
 ```

----

-### Use whatever width you want
-You can alter the width of the image **as a percentage of our standard page width**.
-You can have them appear on the left, right, or center of the page.

 ### Half-width
 {% include figure.html class="img-left" width="50%" src="images/centennial-hotel.jpg" caption="Obviously we need a 50% image somewhere with text wrapping around it."%}

-Use the "width" property to set whatever percent you want.
+Here's a half-page image just for fun.
+Use the `width` parameter to set whatever percent you want.
+Usually, keeping images aligned with standard widths like 25%, 33%, 50%, 66% is best.

----

-To achieve the above half-width (50%) image, use:
+Sometimes you need something a little different, though, so you _can_ enter whatever number you want for the `width` parameter.

+<p style="clear:both"></p>

 ```
 {%raw%}{% include figure.html
 class="img-left"